terra-money/classic-mainnet/README.md

 - `penultimate_genesis.json`: The near-final genesis file, minus the gentx data validators must create and submit with this as the reference.
 - `/gentx`: Genesis transactions to create validators, submitted by each validator.
-- `/genesis.json`: The final genesis file that will be used to launch columbus.
+- `/genesis.json`: The final genesis file that is be used to launch columbus.

 ### Seed Nodes